 BF: basis formula; F1: formula with 1% oil palm leaves extract; F2: formula with 2% oil palm leaves extract; F3: formula with 4% oil palm leaves extract.

 Organoleptic tests showed that whether BF, F1, F2, and F3 has solid form and has a distinctive aroma of oil palm leaves, which is not commercial to promote.
-Whereas based on the colour produced, the basis formula soap showed white colour, F1 has a brownish-yellow colour, F2 has a brown colour, and F3 has a blackish-brown colour.
+Whereas, based on the colour produced, the basis formula soap showed white colour, F1 has a brownish-yellow colour, F2 has a brown colour, and F3 has a blackish-brown colour.

 Based on the colour and aroma we added additional dye and bubble gum fragrance to cover the basic colour and aroma of the soap.
-That additional were expected can make the soap colour more attractive and cover the distinctive aroma of the leaves that are less pleasant (Figure 1).
+That additional was expected can make the soap colour more attractive and cover the distinctive aroma of the leaves that are less pleasant (Figure 1).

 Figure 1.
 Solid bar soap formulation.
 BF: basis formula; F1: formula with 1% oil palm leaves extract; F2: formula with 2% oil palm leaves extract; F3: formula with 4% oil palm leaves extract.

 3.3.2.
 Foam Level and Stability.
-The results of foam level and stability presented at Table 6.
+The results of foam level and stability presented in Table 6.

 Table 6.
 Foam Level and Stability of Solid Bar Soap from Oil Palm Leaves Extract.